 Iranian weavings are well-known for their antiquity, elegance, durability, and variety.
 The most famous one is the Persian carpet.
 It has been used as the covering for floors for thousands of years in Great Persia.
-Different geometrical shapes, medallions, tendrils, and figures of plants and animals woven with local materials specific to each area, inspired by the natural environment, remind people of colorful Persian gardens; full of flowers and birds.
+Different geometrical shapes, medallions, tendrils, and figures of plants and animals woven with local materials specific to each area, inspired by the natural environment, are reminiscent of Persian gardens, full of flowers and birds.
 Persian rugs woven by nomads are different in style and design.
 The most prominent nomad rugs include Gabbeh, Kilim, and Jajim.

-Iranian fabric named Ghalamkar is made by hand drawing or printed by the use of patterned wooden stamps.
+Iranian fabric named Ghalamkar is made by hand drawing or printing using patterned wooden stamps.
 Termeh is another Iranian hand-woven cloth, primarily produced in Yazd.
 Its weaving is very delicate and time-taking.
-The most famous of the factories producing traditionally woven Termeh is called Rezaei Termeh.
+The most famous of the factories producing traditionally woven Termeh is Rezaei Termeh.
 Another kind of Persian weaving embroidery is Zardozi.
-It is making designs using gold and silver threads, pearls, and precious stones.
-Nowadays, copper wires polished by gold or silver, and silk threads are used as well.
-It also includes Goldozi (embroidery stitches), Baluchi Suzandoi (needlework), Seke duzi (shisha embroidery), Rashti Qollabdozi (a special kind of broderie), and Kermani Pateh duzi (a style of Iranian embroidery).
+The designs are made using gold and silver threads, pearls, and precious stones.
+Nowadays, copper wires, polished by gold or silver, and silk threads are used as well.
+It also includes Golduzi (embroidery stitches), Baluchi Suzanduzi (needlework), Seke duzi (shisha embroidery), Rashti Qollabduzi (a special kind of broderie), and Kermani Pateh duzi (a style of Iranian embroidery).

-The beginning of Persian metalwork goes back to Luristan bronzes.
-Iranian Metalworks include Minakari (Enamel working) and Ghalamzani (also Qalamzani or Toreutics) wherein the metal is decorated with colorful coats, and carved or hammered.
+The beginning of Persian metalwork goes back to the Luristan bronzes.
+Iranian Metalworks include Minakari (Enamel working), Ghalamzani (also Qalamzani or Toreutics), and Firoozeh Koobi, wherein the metal is decorated with colorful coats and carved or hammered.
 Isfahan is well-known for its enamel artwork.
 Firoozeh Koobi is another Persian art that is a very popular Iranian handicraft.
 With the beautiful color of Turquoise used in the metals, they are among the best souvenirs from Iran.